-The Office of Gift Planning at Rice University is ready to help you consider and create a philanthropic strategy that is tailored to meet your family's financial objectives while leaving a legacy at Rice University, which includes accepting gifts of noncash assets such as:
+The Office of Gift Planning at Rice University is ready to help you consider and create a philanthropic strategy that is tailored to meet your family's charitable, financial and tax planning objectives while ensuring your legacy at Rice University, which includes accepting gifts of noncash assets such as:

 - Gifts of Cryptocurrency

 To learn more about how you can make your mark on Rice with a gift of a noncash asset, please contact us at firstname.lastname@example.org or (713) 348-4624.

 Donating appreciated securities, including stocks or bonds, is an easy and tax-effective way for you to make a gift to Rice University.
 Appreciated securities also can be used to fund charitable gift annuities and charitable remainder unitrusts that offer similar benefits as outright gifts but have the added benefit of providing income payments for life to you or others.

 Benefits of gifts of stocks and bonds

 - Avoid paying capital gains tax on the sale of appreciated stock.